-The Council's recruitment processes are transparent and reviewed regularly.
-They include robust procedures for vetting new employees, which ensures they are able to confirm their identities and qualifications, and they are paid directly into an appropriate, personal bank account.
+The Council has a robust and transparent recruitment and selection process that is reviewed regularly.
+They include robust procedures for vetting new employees, whether full or part-time, agency employees or contractors/consultants.
+The checks made ensures they are able to confirm their identities and qualifications, and they are paid directly into an appropriate, personal bank account.
 To comply with the Asylum, Immigration and Nationality Act 2006, all prospective employees are asked to supply evidence of their eligibility to work in the UK.
 References are also requested and followed up.